 No. Most security cameras lack audio recording capabilities.
 However, they can be used in tandem with external systems for recording audio, but here’s the catch: it is illegal in the US.
 According to the ECPA, also known as the Wiretap Act, it is a federal crime to record conversations without court approval or consent of the parties involved.
 The laws in other areas might allow audio recording as long as proper signage is displayed, so make sure to check with your local authorities first.

 Do school cameras work?

 Schools are increasingly employing security cameras as a safety measure.
 According to a study conducted by Statista in 2019, 86% of the schools in the US have security cameras installed on their premises.
-Surveillance cameras can help reduce bullying, acts of vandalism, theft, violence, and sexual crimes.
+Some of the benefits of school cameras are that they can help reduce bullying, acts of vandalism, theft, violence, and sexual crimes.
 The increasing adoption of this safety measure in schools is a testament to its effectiveness.

 How much do schools spend on security?

 With the ever-evolving technology, safety systems can be quite costly to install.
 In the United States of America, school security is estimated to be a $3 billion-plus industry.
 As per FEE Stories, US schools spend upwards of $2.7 billion on security and safety equipment like cameras and access control systems.

 Is the installation of cameras in locker rooms legal?

 No, it’s not.
 With the installation of cameras, the argument of invading people’s privacy always comes hand-in-hand.
 Installing cameras in classrooms, hallways, and parking lots is legal and is mostly encouraged.
 However, setting up security cameras in rooms where personal privacy would be affected, such as locker rooms and toilets, is undoubtedly illegal.
 If you see any cameras in these places, report to the local authorities immediately.